hpvdt/rolling_resistance_rig/analysis/readme.md

 ## Future Improvements

-- [ ] Automatically derive the necessary legend entries for figures from user parameters
+- [x] Automatically derive the necessary legend entries for figures from user parameters
 - [x] Derive permissible wheel names from data saved rather than a list in the script
 - [x] Convert all data to CSV for easier reading by other systems, at least `aero`
 - [x] Replace `xlsread()` instances with more modern functions
+- [ ] Rework logic for multiple wheel, with potentially differing pressures